thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-search.md

         Allows authenticating and logging in a user using the ThoughtSpot `/tspublic/v1/session/login` API.
 The API request passes `username` and `password` parameters to obtain an authentication token.
 For more information, see [session APIs]({{ site.baseurl }}/reference/api/session-api.html).

         {% include warning.html content="Do not use this authentication method in production environments." %}

-    -   `SSO`
-        Sets SAML SSO as the authentication method.
-Federated users can authenticate with their SSO credentials to access the embedded ThoughtSpot content.

     -   `None`
         Requires no authentication.
 The user must already be logged in to ThoughtSpot before interacting with the embedded content.

         {% include warning.html content="Do not use this authentication method in production environments." %}
+    -   `SSO`
+        Sets SAML SSO as the authentication method.
+Federated users can authenticate with their SSO credentials to access the embedded ThoughtSpot content.
+        -   `noRedirect` *Optional*
+            *Boolean*.
+When set to `true`, it opens the SAML SSO authentication workflow in a pop-up window, instead of redirecting users to a web browser.

     -   `AuthServer`
         Enables trusted authentication method.
 To use the trusted authentication method, specify the trusted authentication server in the `authEndpoint` attribute or use the `getAuthToken` method.